sifuluo/wprime/README.md

 ## Step 1: Listing files to run over
 This package runs on Andrew's skimmed samples.
 To create a file list.
-Running the python scipt ```python GetLocalFileNames.py``` After line 21, the samples going to be run are listed with their folder name.
+Running the python scipt ```python GetLocalFileNames.py``` After line 22, the samples going to be run are listed with their folder name.
-Right now the default configuration is for running tWprime analysis with signal samples loaded from line 41 to line 48.
+Right now the default configuration is for running tWprime analysis with signal samples loaded from line 42 to line 49.
-Note the syntax to append a dataset is ```datasets.append(["name"])```. with the parameter being a list of string.
+Note the syntax to append a dataset is ```datasets.append(["name"])```. with the ```name```parameter being a list of string.

 ## Step 2: Creating folders and submission scripts